edwardsmith999/TTCF4LAMMPS/README.md

     #Number of processors to use
     ncpus = 6

-in run_children.py.
+in run.py.
 This creates a folder called study which has each of the child runs with a file called output.txt.
 The content of this is set in child.in

+In its current form, run.py saves the run data to a pickle file and also calculates dissipation from the initial condition file.
+Together these are the key quantities needed for the TTCF.

 Post Process
 ------------
+The output files from run.py create a pickle file of TTCF_run.p which has the dissipation function and a record of all time history of all outputs saved to output.txt in the child folder.
+From this, we can calculate the TTCF, with the key utilities for this saved in

+    plot_summary.py

 Each of the child trajectories creates data in the study folder, the final result can be obtained by running

     analyse_data.py